FFlameyyy/WannaCry/README.md

 #### You cannot remove it unless the infector has setup an offer.
 #### In your case, the infector did not send you a offer.
 #### This means that you will have WannaCry on this device and other devices that you log in with using your apple ID.
-#### If they do, it will show up here usally between 200-1,000 dollars USD worth of bitcoin.
+#### If they do, it will show up here usally costing between 200-1,000 dollars USD worth of bitcoin for removal software.

+### Paid removal software
+#### You can also use this paid software to remove the viruse for 10 minutes.
+#### This is a only one time use and will cost 200 dollars.
+#### Get the paid 10 minute removal software for a one time use [here](https://www.youtube.com/watch?v=dQw4w9WgXcQ)